Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - Vitamin C. Vitamin C helps acidify the urine and prevent the recurrence of infection.
 However, caution is needed since some stones can be caused by acidic urine according to Robert Pane with South Kendall Animal Clinic (see video).

 - Apple cider vinegar.
 Apple cider vinegar is a very helpful remedy in humans.
 Dogs may benefit from it as well, and the principle again remains in its acidic content.
 Acetic acid will effectively neutralize the harmful bacteria causing the infection.
-One tablespoon to two tablespoons (depending on size of dog) can be added to some plain yogurt or the apple cider vinegar may be added to food or water.
+One tablespoon to two tablespoons (depending on the size of dog) can be added to some plain yogurt or the apple cider vinegar may be added to food or water.

 Urinary tract infections may not be an immediate emergency, but owners should keep a watchful eye on symptoms and report signs of worsening to their veterinarians promptly.
 Symptoms of bladder stones may mimic those of a urinary tract infection, so it is highly advisable to consult with a veterinarian about the appropriate course of action.